whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2025-spring/05-laser-cutting-fabrication/05-13-laser-cut-3d-print-and-assemble-project-version-1-assignment.md

 ## Assignment Overview

-Using your written self assessment and comments from the pair and group discussion of the laser cut digital models, make changes to your Fusion 360 model to improve your design.
+Make changes to your Fusion 360 model to improve your design.
 Sometimes it is best to go back in the timeline to make changes, other times it is easier to edit from the end of the timeline.
 The goal is to have a better 3D model than what you started with.

 ### Points to consider?